-Mr. Stack has served as our chief executive officer and as a director since November 2007, and as president from November 2007 to October 2015.
-In June 2013, Mr. Stack was appointed as the chairman of our board of directors.
-Mr. Stack has been a managing director of MPM Capital, a private equity firm, since 2005 and a managing partner of Stack Pharmaceuticals, Inc., a commercialization, marketing, and strategy firm, since 1998.
-From 2001 to 2004, he was president and chief executive officer of The Medicines Company (NASDAQ: MDCO).
-Previously, Mr. Stack was president and general manager at Innovex, Inc. He was vice president, business development/marketing at Immunomedics from 1993 until 1995.
-Prior to that, he was with Roche Laboratories in positions of increasing responsibility from 1981 until 1993, including therapeutic world leader in infectious disease and director, business development and planning, infectious disease, oncology, and virology.
-He currently serves as a member of the board of directors of Medivo, Inc. and Amarin Corporation plc.
-He also currently serves as Chairman of Chiasma.
-Inc. and is on the board of directors of the Biotechnology Industry Organization's (BIO) Emerging Company and Health Sections.
-He was a member of the boards of directors of Molecular Insight Pharmaceuticals, Inc. (NASDAQ: MIPI) from 2006 to 2010 and BioClinica, Inc. (NASDAQ: BIOC) from 1999 to 2010.
+Mr. Stack has served as our Chief Executive Officer and as a director since November 2007, and as President from November 2007 to October 2015.
+In June 2013, Mr. Stack was appointed as the Chairman of our board of directors.
+Mr. Stack was Managing Director of MPM Capital, a private equity firm, from 2005 through March 2017 and has been a Managing Partner of Stack Pharmaceuticals, Inc., a commercialization, marketing, and strategy firm, since 1998.
+From 2001 to 2004, he was President and Chief Executive Officer of The Medicines Company (Nasdaq: MDCO).
+Previously, Mr. Stack was President and General Manager at Innovex, Inc. He was Vice President, Business Development/Marketing at Immunomedics from 1993 until 1995.
+Prior to that, he was with Roche Laboratories in positions of increasing responsibility from 1981 until 1993, including Therapeutic World Leader in Infectious Disease and Director, Business Development and Planning, Infectious Disease, Oncology, and Virology.
+He currently serves as a member of the board of directors of Prognos AI and Amarin Corporation plc (Nasdaq: AMRN).
+He also currently serves as Chairman of Chiasma, Inc. and is on the board of directors of the Biotechnology Industry Organization's (BIO) Emerging Company and Health Sections.
+He was a member of the boards of directors of Molecular Insight Pharmaceuticals, Inc. (Nasdaq: MIPI) from 2006 to 2010 and BioClinica, Inc. (Nasdaq: BIOC) from 1999 to 2010.
 Mr. Stack holds a B.S. in pharmacy from Albany College of Pharmacy and a B.S. in Biology from Siena College.

-We believe Mr. Stack's qualifications to sit on our board of directors include his extensive experience with pharmaceutical companies, his financial expertise and his years of experience providing strategic and financial advisory services to pharmaceutical and biotechnology organizations, including evaluating business strategy and commercial planning.
+We believe Mr. Stack's qualifications to sit on our board include his extensive experience with pharmaceutical companies, his financial expertise and his years of experience providing strategic and financial advisory services to pharmaceutical and biotechnology organizations, including evaluating business strategy and commercial planning.